Mulberry River, Arkansas

 We will decide which reaches to do based on water conditions when we get there.

 Bring lunch stuff for Thursday, Friday and Saturday's paddles as well s breakfasts for Thursday, Friday, Saturday and Sunday.

-We will do Pot Luck suppers on all three nights and we will be having our Easter pot luck on Saturday.
+We will do Pot Luck suppers on all three nights and we will be having a pot luck on Saturday.
 Bring enough food for your group as we always seem to have way too much food on these things.
 We can coordinate as we get closer.

 THIS TRIP GOES RAIN OR SHINE.
 We will only cancel if the river conditions are unsafe.
 Normally we get rain on this trip at least once, so be prepared.

 Take I 30 east to Little Rock.
 Take I 440 north to I 40 west.

 Class I: Easy.
 Fast moving water with riffles and small waves.
 Few obstructions, all obvious and easily missed with little training.
 Risk to swimmers is slight, self-rescue is easy.

 Class II: Novice.
 Straightforward rapids with wide, clear channels which are evident without scouting.
 Occasional maneuvering may be required, but rocks and medium sized waves are easily missed by trained paddlers.
 Swimmers are seldom injured and group assistance, while helpful, is seldom needed.